ioos/registry/README.md

 Description of IOOS service registration
 ========================================

-1. Submit an email to ioos.Catalog@noaa.gov and include the service URL (or WAF location), point of contact and service affilitation.
+1. Submit an email to ioos.catalog@noaa.gov and include the service URL (or WAF location), point of contact and service affilitation (Regional Association or Federal partner).
-2. The servicThe status of the service will be manually changed from "submitted" to "approved".e URL is manually added to the Service Registry [collection source table] (https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
+2. The URL is manually added to the Service Registry [collection source table](https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
 It is listed as "submitted"
-3. The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)} (http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
+3. The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)](http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
 4. If successfully harvested, the test WAF is populated with an ISO metadata record by 0715.
 The WAF is manually checked to verify the harvest has been successful.
 The service status is changed from "submitted" to "approved" in the collection source table.
+WHEN IS THE WAF MANUALLY CHECKED?
+WHAT IS SUCCESSFUL?
 5. The [production WAF}(http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/) in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
 6. The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF by 0900.
 7. The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 8 hours.